Henaccount/EQPcreateFromBlock/README.md

 # EQPcreateFromBlock
 Prove of Concept / sample code: In Plant 3D create an equipment and the nozzles automatically

 This is sample code, use at own risk.
-Furthermore this is a prove of concept, so it only works for this specific example showing the principles that are needed to create a tool to convert AutoCAD blocks into Plant 3D equipment with nozzles with one click.
+Furthermore this is a prove of concept, so it only works for this specific example showing the principles that are needed to create a tool to convert AutoCAD blocks into Plant 3D equipment with intelligent nozzles with one click.

 This example code is based on an example file (from grabcad.com) which was imported to Inventor.
 From there is was shared with AutoCAD using the ACC based Data Exchange (beta at date of writing: https://apps.autodesk.com/BIM360/en/Detail/Index?id=8886495673576738326&appLang=en&os=Web).
 In AutoCAD a native AutoCAD DWG block was received from the Data Exchange (see DWG in this repository).